-Because Rule 60(b) may be often invoked by habeas applicants, a closer look is warranted; it reveals that if Rule 60(b) motions for relief on the merits are cabined to those filed during an appeal, there is no inconsistency with the goals of AEDPA.
-Indeed, this Court has already recognized that "several characteristics of a Rule 60(b) motion limit the friction between the Rule and the successive-petition prohibitions of AEDPA, ensuring that [the Court's] harmonization of the two will not expose federal courts to an avalanche of frivolous postjudgment motions."
+A closer look at Rule 60(b) reveals no inconsistency with the goals of AEDPA if Rule 60(b) motions for relief on the merits are cabined to those filed during an appeal.
+Indeed, "several characteristics of a Rule 60(b) motion limit the friction between the Rule and the successive-petition prohibitions of AEDPA, ensuring that [the Court's] harmonization of the two will not expose federal courts to an avalanche of frivolous postjudgment motions."
 Gonzales, 545 U.S. at 534-535.
+Rule

-Rule 60(b) strikes a balance between fairness and commitment to finality, while its built-in limitations allow courts to correct certain errors while curbing any duplication and delay by imposing a high burden on movants for obtaining relief.
+60(b) strikes a balance between fairness and commitment to finality; its built-in limitations allow courts to correct certain errors while curbing any duplication and delay by imposing a high burden on movants for obtaining relief.
 Ibid.; cf. Lafler v.
-Cooper, 566 U.S. 156, 172 (2012) (explaining that concerns that allowing successful ineffective assistance of counsel claims in habeas petitions to reopen rejected plea offers would "open the floodgates" are "misplaced," given that the prosecution and trial courts have measures to weed out meritless claims).
-Three of this Rule's limiting characteristics are pertinent here.
+Cooper, 566 U.S. 156, 172 (2012) (explaining that allowing successful ineffective assistance of counsel claims in habeas petitions to reopen rejected plea offers would not "open the floodgates," given that the prosecution and trial courts have measures against meritless claims).

-First, Rule 60(b) requires "that the motion be made within a reasonable time" and imposes "the more specific 1-year deadline for asserting three of the most open-ended grounds of relief (excusable neglect, newly discovered evidence, and fraud)."
+At the outset, Rule 60(b) requires "that the motion be made within a reasonable time" and imposes "the more specific 1-year deadline for asserting three of the most open-ended grounds of relief (excusable neglect, newly discovered evidence, and fraud)."
 Id. at 535.

-Second, each subparagraph of Rule 60(b) that is commonly invoked for habeas claims has stringent requirements that protect the finality of state convictions and conserve judicial resources.
+Each subparagraph of Rule 60(b) commonly invoked for habeas claims also has stringent requirements that protect the finality of state convictions and conserve judicial resources.

-$Rule\ 60(b)(2)$.
-Rule 60(b)(2) allows a party to seek relief from a final judgment based on newly discovered evidence.
-It states that a "court may relieve a party or its legal representative from a final judgment, order, or proceeding" based on "newly discovered evidence that, with reasonable diligence, could not have been discovered in time to move for a new trial under Rule 59(b)."
+Rule 60(b)(2).
+Rule 60(b)(2) allows a party to seek relief "from a final judgment, order, or proceeding" based on "newly discovered evidence that, with reasonable diligence, could not have been discovered in time to move for a new trial under Rule 59(b)."
 Fed.
 R. Civ.
 P. 60(b)(2).
-While Rule 60(b)(2) offers a mechanism for litigants to seek relief, its limitations ensure that it does not create a flood of litigation.
 For newly discovered evidence to provide a basis for a new trial under Rule 60(b)(2), a movant must demonstrate that: (1) the evidence was newly discovered since the trial; (2) the movant was diligent in discovering the new evidence; (3) the newly discovered evidence is material, and not merely cumulative or impeaching; and (4) the newly discovered evidence would probably produce a different result.
-AG Pro.
-Inc. v.
+AG Pro, Inc. v.
 Sakraida, 512 F.2d 141, 143 (5th Cir.
 1975), rev'd on other grounds, 425 U.S. 74 (1976).

-Each of those requirements restricts the availability of relief.
-Rule 60(b)(2) is strictly limited to facts that existed (but were not yet discovered) at the time of trial, ensuring that relief is granted only for newly discovered evidence that could not have been presented earlier.
+Each of these requirements restricts the availability of relief and provides a barrier against a flood of litigation.

+Rule 60(b)(2) is strictly limited to facts that existed (but were not yet discovered) at the time of trial, ensuring that relief is granted only for newly discovered evidence.
 See Chilson v.
 Metro.
-Transit Auth., 796 F.2d 69, 70 (5th Cir.
-1986); see also Swope v.
-Siegel-Robert, Inc., 243 F.3d 486, 498 (8th Cir.
-2001);
+Transit Auth., 796 F.2d 69, 70-72 (5th Cir.
+1986); accord Rivera v.

-Rivera v.
 M/T Fossarina, 840 F.2d 152, 156 (1st Cir.
-1988); National Ant-Hunger Coalition v.
-Executive Committee of President's Private Sector on Cost Control, 711 F.2d 1071, 1075 n.3 (D.C.
-Cir.
-1983); Brown v.
+1988); Brown v.
 Penn.
-R. Co., 282 F.2d 522, 526 (3d Cir.
+R.R.
+Co., 282 F.2d 522, 526-527 (3d Cir.
 1960).
 This limitation prevents parties from using post-trial developments or subsequently created evidence as a basis for reopening a judgment.

-The movant must prove not only that the evidence existed at the time of judgment, but that it could not have been uncovered with reasonable diligence.
-This diligence requirement is strictly enforced to prevent litigants from using Rule 60(b)(2) to introduce evidence that could have been discovered during the original proceedings.
-See Bailey v.
+The movant must also prove that the evidence could not have been uncovered with reasonable diligence during the original proceedings.
+This diligence requirement is strictly enforced to prevent litigants from abusing Rule 60(b)(2).
+See, e.g., Bailey v.
 Cain, 609 F.3d 763, 767 (5th Cir.
-2010) (affirming denial of Rule 60(b) motion where habeas petitioner admitted he did not act with reasonable diligence); White v.
+2010) (affirming denial of Rule 60(b) motion where habeas petitioner did not act with reasonable diligence to uncover evidence); White v.
 Fair, 289 F.3d 1, 11-12 (1st Cir.
-2002) (affirming denial of Rule 60(b) motion based on lack of diligence); see also Fisher v.
-Kadant, Inc., 589 F.3d 505, 513 (1st Cir.
-2009) (rejecting plaintiff's Rule 60(b) motion because "plaintiffs have not offered any cogent reason why they could not, in the exercise of due diligence, have obtained the evidence earlier"); Liberty Mut.
-Ins.
-Co. v.
-FAG Bearings Corp., 153 F.3d 919, 924 (8th Cir.
-1998) (explaining that defendant failed to exercise due diligence to discover new evidence before summary judgment despite the evidence not being presented to defendant).
+2002) (same).